Salinomycin: Use in agriculture

 Salinomycin is used in chicken feed as a coccidiostat.
+Coccidiosis is a parasitic disease when farm animals are kept in area contaminated with coccidia oocysts.
+The parasite destructs the intestinal cells of the host animals, causing malnutrition which leads to higher mortality rates and poorer meat quality.
+Salinomycin acts by forming lipid-soluble complexes with alkali metal cations, results in cell death by disruption to the osmotic balance across the cell membrane.

 Biosynthesis

 A team from the University of Cambridge has cloned and sequenced the biosynthetic cluster responsible for salinomycin production, from Streptomyces albus DSM 41398.
 This has shown that the polyketide backbone of salinomycin is synthesised on an assembly line of nine polyketide synthase) multienzymes.
 Furthermore, the cluster contains genes involved in oxidative cyclization including salC (epoxidase) and salBI/BII/BIII (epoxide hydrolase) genes.
 The cluster also contains genes suspected to be involved in self-resistance, export, precursor supply and regulation.
-The cluster contains a NRPS-like carrier protein, SalX, that is suspected to tether “pre-salinomycin” during oxidative cyclization.
+The cluster contains a Non-Ribosomal Peptide Synthetase (NRPS) like carrier protein, SalX, that is suspected to tether “pre-salinomycin” during oxidative cyclization.
 By inactivating salC the researchers have demonstrated that salinomycin biosynthesis proceeds via a diene intermediate.